abelson-lab/smMIP-tools/README.md

 ___
 **protein** :  Amino acid change.
 Ensembl transcripts are indicated if the change is different for different transcripts
 ___
-**cosmic** : Catalogue of Somatic Mutations in Cancer (COSMIC) ID
+**cosmic** : Catalogue of Somatic Mutations in Cancer (COSMIC) Identifier
 ___
 **maf** : Minor allele frequency
 ___
-**variant_type** :  Annotation concerning location (e.g, "intron_variant", "splice_donor_variant") and type of codon change ("stop_gained"                        "synonymous_variant")
+**variant_type** :  Annotation concerning high level genomic location (e.g, "intron_variant", "splice_donor_variant") and the consequences of the variant ("stop_gained", "synonymous_variant")
 ___
 **cadd_scaled** : Combined Annotation Dependent Depletion (Scaled).
 A deleteriousness score.
-For example, a scaled score of 10 or greater indicates that the variant is among the top 10% deleterious SNVs of all possible reference genome SNVs, and a score of 20 or greater indicates a in the top 1%
+For example, a scaled score of 10 or greater indicates that the variant is among the top 10% deleterious SNVs of all possible reference genome SNVs, and a score of 20 or greater indicates in the top 1%
 ___
 **P-value** : Raw P-value, derived from the error-rate model
 ___
-**P-value.Bonferroni** : Bonferroni corrected P-value, derived from the error-rate model
+**P-value.Bonferroni** : Bonferroni corrected P-value
 ___
-**num.pval.pass** : Indicates the number of samples in the cohort with the same allele received P-value.Bonferroni that is lower or equal to the user defined threshold
+**num.pval.pass** : Indicates the number of samples in the cohort with the same allele that received a P-value.Bonferroni that is lower or equal to the user defined threshold
 ___
 **pass.pval.in.pairs** : Only relevant when technical replicates were used.
-Indicates the number of sample-duplicates with the same allele that received P-value.Bonferroni that is lower or equal to the user defined threshold.
+Indicates the number of sample-duplicates with the same allele that received a P-value.Bonferroni that is lower or equal to the user defined threshold.
 For example, a pass.pval.in.pairs=1 and a num.pval.pass=30 indicates that there are 28 samples with the allele detected in only one replicate.
 This might indicate poor performance for the error rate model for this allele and a high probability that the allele was called in both the technical replicates by chance
 ___
 **non.ref.counts** : Number of reads supporting the alternative allele
 ___